gauri-8/Music-Player/README.md

 This is mini project, Music Player.
-A spotify clone that allows to play the avilaible music.
+A spotify clone that allows to play the available music.

 It has a usage of:
 1. HTML